Infestissumam: Themes

 "Ghuleh / Zombie Queen" originated from an old piece of music: "The piano part in the beginning is old.
-It’s been lying around for years.
-But in a Ghost context it needed to become something else, there wasn’t a full idea that would sort of materialize, it would have kept the same line throughout the whole song.
+It's been lying around for years.
+But in a Ghost context it needed to become something else, there wasn't a full idea that would sort of materialize, it would have kept the same line throughout the whole song.
 This record needed an ending to the A-side, after the three first songs, which are all hectic and involve a lot of changes and hysteria, you needed a sort of meadow where you could lie for a little while.
-That’s why we took on that song and transferred it into what turned into 'Ghuleh / Zombie Queen'.
-Even though it might not be the best song on the record, which I have a hard time deciding which is, it’s definitely one of the most interesting parts of the record.
-It’s a good move that we’re getting away with. [laughs]" In another interview, a Ghoul said "there are elements of 'Ghuleh' that are very typical of '70s Swedish music."
+That's why we took on that song and transferred it into what turned into 'Ghuleh / Zombie Queen'.
+Even though it might not be the best song on the record, which I have a hard time deciding which is, it's definitely one of the most interesting parts of the record.
+It's a good move that we're getting away with. [laughs]" In another interview, a Ghoul said "there are elements of 'Ghuleh' that are very typical of '70s Swedish music."
 When asked what is "Ghuleh", a Ghoul replied "She is the romanticized idea of either a being or a time being lost.
 It is about nostalgia.
 The absence of time or a person or a being or something has a tendency to fog up the idea of what the actual nature of that thing or person is."

 Tobias Forge claimed that "Year Zero" and "Zenith" are the only two Ghost songs that he was not the main author of, the two instead being the ideas of guitarist Martin Persner.
-Although, Forge did write the former's lyrics in addition to revising, arranging and giving instrumentation to both.
+However, Forge did write the former's lyrics in addition to revising, arranging and giving instrumentation to both.